Dust: A Tale of the Wired West

-Story
+Plot

 Set in 1882, the game opens by introducing the mysterious protagonist known only as "the Stranger", who is playing cards with a fictionalized version of Billy the Kid in an unknown town in the American West.
 The Stranger discovers that The Kid is cheating, and The Kid draws his gun and begins firing.
 After stabbing The Kid with an ornate Plains Indian dagger, The Stranger runs out of the saloon and escapes.
 In the early morning hours, The Stranger finds himself in the desert town of Diamondback, New Mexico, whose inhabitants treat him with suspicion.
 The Stranger discovers that there is a target range, a general store, a saloon, a brothel, and a mining camp with a cockfighting ring (though the mining camp cannot be visited).
 The Mayor's daughter, Marie Macintosh, recognizes The Stranger.
 It is revealed that The Stranger has some renown for fighting in the Comanche Wars.

 The Stranger trades for a new pair of boots which were recovered from a corpse.
 He then learns that local sheriff William Purvis was recently murdered, and that a local resident who immigrated from Malmö, Sweden has Purvis' six-shot revolver concealed in the bucket of the well from which he waters his pigs.
 During the night, The Stranger takes the stolen revolver for himself.
 Later, The Stranger uses a distraction to steal a cache of ammunition from Levon Deadnettle by giving him some risqué burlesque photographs to put in his collection.
 The Stranger has to save "Help", a Chinese storekeeper, whose shop is about to be burnt down by brothers Cobb and Dale Belcher, drunkard troublemakers who come from a battered family.
 The two were motivated to drive out "Help" because U.S. President Chester A. Arthur had recently signed the Chinese Exclusion Act.
 The Stranger uses force to stop the two men, winning support from much of the town and receiving the post of town sheriff.
 In doing so, however, The Stranger attracts the attention of The Kid, who travels to Diamondback.